cryspen/verify-rust-std/testable-simd-models/README.md

 ## Code Structure
-Within the `core_arch` folder in this crate, there is a different folder for each architecture for which we have wrtten models.
+Within the `core_arch` folder in this crate, there is a different folder for each architecture for which we have written models.
 In particular, it contains folders for `x86` and `arm_shared`.
 Each such folder has 2 sub-folders: `models` and `tests`.